skyrim-multiplayer/skymp/docs/docs_deploy.md

 user input, but in this case `-ex c` tells gdb to continue the execution right after attaching (i.e. run `c` once attached).
 This will help us minimise the pause time.
 A simple Ctrl-C would pause the execution again and return us to the gdb prompt.
-Please be careful running that on a server with active players.
+Please be careful running that on a server with active players and not pause for too long.

 All typical gdb commands should be available now.
 Set breakpoints or just type `c` to continue the execution.